pankleks/pm2-health/README.md

 ## Custom messages

-On top of standard PM2 events, you can send custom messages.
+On top of standard PM2 events, you can monitor custom messages sent from your apps.

 To send message from your app use:
 ```javascript